absorensen/numbers_go_brrrr/the_end.md

 rapid development.

 ## Visual Computing Systems
-Kayvon Fatahalian has a wonderful course up on visual computing systems which combines topics from graphics, computer vision, image analysis and deep learning.
+Kayvon Fatahalian has a [wonderful course][1] up on visual computing systems which combines topics from graphics, computer vision, image analysis and deep learning.
 Specifically, focused on the systems used in those fields.
-You can the most recent version [here][1].
 The topics included seem to change from year to year.
 It can definitely be worth it to go back and see which topics were included in earlier years, through his [teaching website][2].
 It's worth noting however, that this course is fairly advanced and if you want to do the exercises you should probably be familiar with C++.

 ## Parallel Computing
-In the same vein, Kayvon Fatahalian and Kunle Olukotun have a course on parallel computing.
+In the same vein, Kayvon Fatahalian and Kunle Olukotun have a course on [parallel computing][3].
-If you want a more thorough and academically rigorous introduction to parallelism, GPU's and memory hierarchies it is available [here][3].
+It has a more thorough and academically rigorous introduction to parallelism, GPU's and memory hierarchies.
 Do note that you probably need to be familiar with C++ to do the exercises.

 ## TinyML and Efficient Deep Learning Computing